nats-io/natscli/jsch/README.md

 The `jsch.NewStream` uses `jsch.DefaultStream` as starting template.
 We also have `jsch.DefaultWorkQueue` to help you with a sane starting point.

-You can even copy set configurations this way:
+You can even copy Stream configurations this way (not content, just configuration):

 ```go
 orders, err := jsch.NewStream("ORDERS", jsch.Subjects("ORDERS.*"), jsch.MaxAge(24*365*time.Hour), jsch.FileStorage())